-Our second day in Brazil I looked around at our lunch setting – a floating restaurant on the Rio Negro, a tributary of the Amazon River, where fish was being set out for us as our kids were swimming and kayaking, and remarked to one of the other trip participants that this was one of those magical moments – those times in your life when you want to remember every detail, and when there’s nowhere else in the world that you can imagine being right this second.
+Our second day in Brazil I looked around at our lunch setting, a floating restaurant on the Rio Negro, where fish was being set out for us as our kids were swimming and kayaking, and remarked to one of the other trip participants that this was one of those magical moments – those times in your life when you want to remember every detail, and when there’s nowhere else in the world that you can imagine being right this second.
 She commented that she had just been thinking the exact same thing.
 And that was before we had even boarded our ship for our five-day journey up the river.
 There would be more magical moments to come.

 Brazil with Kids

 My daughter and I left home in Los Angeles very early for a 6:05am flight to Miami, and then connected to Manaus, arriving at 10pm.
 It was an easy travel day – two 5.5-hour flights and we were in Brazil, my 50thcountry with kids.
 A driver met us and took us to our hotel for two nights, the Boutique Hotel Casa Teatro.
-We went to sleep.
+We slept well.

-The next morning we said goodbye to internet connectivity for five days and set off for the Rio Negro.
+In the morning we said goodbye to internet connectivity for five days and set off for the Rio Negro.
 We took taxis roughly three hours to the town of Novo Airão, arriving at Flor do Luar, named after Margaret Mee’s local flower drawings, at noon.
 The kids immediately jumped in the river.
 Eventually we ate lunch – an amazing lunch, with more tambaqui – but there was no hurry.
 The kids and adults swam and kayaked, the adults drank caipirinhas, and everyone bonded.
-The kids got along great right from the start.
+The kids got along great right from the start of our Amazon tour.
 It was a magical setting.

 Around 3pm our ship, and home for the rest of the week, the Jacaré Açu pulled up to the restaurant and we boarded.
 But the kids didn’t stay on for long.
 They realized that the front of the boat, a large caiman head, made for a perfect diving board.
 They jumped into the water for a half an hour until we departed.
 Sunset from the top deck was stunning.
 Then dinner on board.

 But no sleep yet.
 That would be boring.
-We docked and took a short walk up to a two-story gazebo with lots of hammock hooks.
-Anyone who wanted to could sleep in the open-air gazebo – basically camping in the Amazon.
-Six of eight kids, and two of the adults, went for it.
+We docked and took a short walk up to a two-story gazebo ringed with hammock hooks.
+Anyone who chose to could sleep in the open-air gazebo – basically camping in the Amazon.
+Six of eight kids and two of the adults went for it.
 My daughter has always liked camping, and she liked the other girls, so she was in.
 She took a hammock from our room, a stuffed animal, a jacket (just in case) and headed up the hill.
 She slept very well.

-In the morning everyone who slept on board went up the hill to visit the campers and watch sunrise.
-Then we all came back to the boat and headed up the river.
+In the morning everyone who slept on board went up the hill to visit the campers and watch the sunrise.
+Then we all came back to the boat and headed up the river for our Amazon tour.
 First up: a short farmhouse museum visit and a 4-hour hike to a cave and back.
-Along the hike we stopped often to learn about the plants of the rainforest and to climb trees, and to watch our guide make fire and set up a tripwire bow and arrow.
+Along the hike we stopped often to learn about the plants of the rainforest, to climb trees, and to watch our guide make fire and set up a tripwire bow and arrow.
 It was a fun hike, with very little complaining from the kids despite the heat and humidity.
 Yes, everyone was happy to be in the rainforest.